 Certification: RYT500 Yoga Alliance, certified in yin, restorative, chair, hatha and nidra.
-Under the certification in Yin and Yang (Animal Moves) yoga
+200 Hours Yin and Yang (Animal Moves) yoga teacher.

 Classes: Hatha, Yin, Restorative, Chair, Yin and Yang, Animal Moves (Yoga in English and Polish)